hmuchalski/ochem1/CHEM128A-AY-24-25-Fall/syllabus-chem-128A-ay-24-25-fall.md

 > This section of the course is part of the Zero Cost Course Materials initiative.
 The official textbook for the course is is [available free of charge through OpenStax platform][openstax-mcmurry].
 > All sections of CHEM 128 are also part of the *Immediate Access program*.
 All students have access to a digital version of David Klein's _Organic Chemistry_ textbook and associated materials on the first day of class.
 Students who **do not** wish to purchase the course materials should opt-out before their account is automatically charged on the 10th day of instruction.

-- **Textbook (free).** "Organic Chemistry: A Tenth Edition" by John McMurry accessible online through OpenStax.
-[Click here to go to OpenStax textbook][openstax-mcmurry].
+- **Textbook (free).** "Organic Chemistry: A Tenth Edition" by John McMurry [accessible online through OpenStax][openstax-mcmurry].
-- **Student response system.** Physical remote (`i>clicker2`) is recommended.
+- **Student response system.** Physical remote `i>clicker2` (recommended) or subscription to iClicker mobile app.
 You can buy a used one on the internet and sell it at the end of the semester to recover the cost.
-Alternatively, you can purchase a subscription to iClicker mobile app.
-- **Canvas.** The central repository for all course materials and information found here: [https://fresnostate.instructure.com/courses/78400][cnvs].
+If you have difficulty selling your remote, I will buy it from you at the end of the semester.
 - **Document scanning tool or a tablet with pen input.** Many assignments in this course are handwritten on paper and then uploaded to Canvas as PDF files.
 A smartphone with a scanning app can be used to convert paper documents into PDFs.
 There are number of free options available for both iOS and Android.
 Find one that you like and learn how to use it.
 Alternatively, you can use a tablet that can capture handwriting and drawings.
+- **Canvas.** The central repository for all course materials and information found here: [https://fresnostate.instructure.com/courses/91147][cnvs].
 - **Active Fresno State network account.** so that you can access email, Canvas, and Google Suite.
 If you have any issue with accessing any of the above, please let me know as soon as possible.
 We will use a variety of additional course tools during the semester and you will be taught how to use them as part of the class.
 - **Textbook (paid, optional).** Fourth edition of David Klein's _"Organic Chemistry"_ textbook with Integrated Study Guide and Solutions Manual published by Wiley (via Immediate Access).
 This is for students who want additional resources and don't mind paying for a semester-long subscription to access them.

+> [!CAUTION]
-  - **Important:** You must opt out or you will be automatically charged for using this resource.
+> You must opt out or you will be automatically charged for using Klein's OChem textbook and WileyPLUS resources.

 ## How to have a good experience in CHEM 128A